johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 ## Case queue

-Select **Cases** in the Defender portal to access the CMSK.
+To start using CMSK, select **Cases** in the Defender portal to access the case queue.
 Filter, sort or search your cases to find what you need to focus on.

 :::image type="content" source="media/cases-overview/cases-queue-view.png" alt-text="Screenshot of case queue.":::